smallwat3r/dotfiles/README.md

 My config files for macOS.

-**Please create backups of your current files if you are using the scripts below**
+**Please create backups of your current files if you are using the commands below**

-Managed by a YAML config file `config.yml`
+Dotfiles are managed by a YAML config file `config.yml`

 Hence it requires Perl `YAML::XS` module to run
 ```sh